How to Have the BEST Portland, Oregon Family Photos Ever

 If you ever aren’t sure what to do, just get close to someone and snuggle on them.
 You can’t go wrong.

 Think of things that make your kids laugh

 Be thinking of things that your kids find funny and write them down ahead of time.
 Study the list and then during your session, do or say those things!
 Yes, your photographer has tricks to make them laugh, too.
 But parents know their kids and the little inside jokes or funny memories so if you can use those, it will make the experience so much more fun for the kids.
 And that will show in the photos.
 So make a note on your phone and keep adding as funny things happen!

 Choose a fun and patient family photographer

-If you’re in the Portland, Oregon area and would like to learn more info about booking your family photography session with me, you can see my pricing and experience page, or book your session right from my calendar.
-Also, feel free to message me with any questions!
+If you’re in the Portland, Oregon area and would like to learn more info about booking your family photography session with me, you can see my pricing and experience page, or book your session by messaging me!

 Share this story